rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 x10, light, var, flag, hvac, temp, analog, timer, input or output) or for all of these object types if not specified, the plug-in will *publish* a state message for each object to indicate its current state.
 *Only those objects specified in the **Int Objects Tab** are reported*.
-Macros, Scheduled Events, Periodic Events and IR are not reported as they have no "state".
+Macros, Scheduled Events, Periodic Events and IR are never not reported as they have no "state".
 This feature can be used by an MQTT entity to quickly sync up with HomeVision object states.
 <br>
 <br>